ahsan360/Ielts-Roadmaps/IeltsPrep/Speaking/Part1/Weather.md

 ### Answer

-> Bangladesh has a tropical climate with hot summers, a rainy monsoon
+> Bangladesh has a tropical climate.
+It's hot and humid most of the year, with a rainy monsoon season that sometimes causes flooding
-> season, and relatively mild winters.
-The weather varies noticeably
-> throughout the year.

 ### Band 7+ Vocabulary